We are seldom presented with information that violates our worldview, and when we are, we usually dismiss it quickly, believing it is wrong--or worse.

 People have always tended to associate with others like themselves.
 But this tendency is being accentuated now with social media, where people "friend" or "follow" people and organizations that think just like themselves, so they are constantly being bombarded with information that confirms everything that they already believe.
 We are seldom presented with information that violates our worldview, and when we are, we usually dismiss it quickly, believing it is wrong--or worse.

 The result is quick and deep polarization between cultural groups.
 Liberals have no knowledge or understanding of the beliefs of conservatives--they just "know" they are "backward," "naive," "misguided," and sometimes "hateful."
 Conservatives also have no knowledge or understanding of liberal beliefs, seeing them as "destructive,"misguided," and "hateful" as well.
-And now, increasingly we are seing such breaks within each political party.
-The "Alt-Right" in the United Sates is just as dismissive and distrustful of moderate Republicans, so are the "Sanders-Democrats" dismissive and distrustful of moderate liberals.
+And now, increasingly we are seeing such breaks within each political party.
+The "Alt-Right" in the United Sates is just as dismissive and distrustful of moderate Republicans, so are the far left Democrats dismissive and distrustful of moderate liberals.
 Where is this disconnect going to take us?
 Nowhere good!

 If lots of people do this, we will start to diminish our deep polarization, and may even "take the wind out of the sails" of the really far out commentators who wreak so much damage with their pens and their microphones.

 HD9: Being Wrong: Have you ever changed your mind about your views in a conflict, deciding your opponent was at least partially right?
 What made you change your mind?
 What did you do about it?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+(Answer below in an email and we will post your answer here!)